Fine-Grained Prediction of Reading Comprehension from Eye Movements

 PhD Candidate Data Science

-My research aims to decoding our cognitive state in language comprehension, with a focus on utilizing eye movements in reading, and neural activity while listening.
+My research revolves around decoding our cognitive state in language comprehension, with a focus on utilizing eye movements in reading, and neural activity while listening.

 Yevgeni Berzak